ruphware/agentic-boilerplate/README.md

+# CDD Boilerplate

-CDD-Boilerplate is a tiny, documentation-first **template contract** for building with coding agents - KISS, but with consistently high-quality outcomes.
+CDD Boilerplate is a tiny, documentation-first **template contract** for building with coding agents - KISS, but with consistently high-quality outcomes.

 **Core values**
 - **Resumable**: any agent can pick up from TODO + INDEX + JOURNAL